<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://www.dianedebevec.com/blog.rss" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.dianedebevec.com/blog.rss" rel="self" type="application/rss+xml" />

 <title>blog</title>